aaronkyle/social-development/context/social-policy_ifi.md

 #### Development Policy

 While safeguards policies are intended for risk avoidance, mitigation and management, other forms of social policy govern ADB development investments.
-These policies define the ADB's aspirational notion of 'social development' and clarify how aspirational aims can be realized in practice.
+These policies define the ADB's aspirational notion of 'social development' and clarify how ADB's aspirational aims can be realized in practice.

-ADB’s Policy on Gender and Development (GAD) is the guiding framework for gender and development activities.
-The Policy adopts gender mainstreaming as the key strategy for promoting gender equality and women’s empowerment across the full range of ADB operations—from country partnership strategies to the design and implementation of gender-inclusive projects and programs.

-Gender equality needs to be pursued in its own right and because it is critical for sustained economic growth, faster poverty reduction, and inclusive development.
-Under investments in women are missed opportunities to correct gender disparities and to capture and unleash the economic and human capital potential of women.

-Hence, ADB’s long-term strategic framework—Strategy 2020 includes “promoting gender equity” as one of the five drivers of change.
+The importance of work on gender issues is included in ADB’s long-term strategic framework&mdash;Strategy 2020&mdash;as one of the five drivers of change.

 The corporate results framework to measure performance includes concrete numerical gender targets to be met by 2012.
 Gender performance is tracked and reported annually.

+The *Policy on Gender and Development* (GAD) is another of the ADB's development policies.
+The GAD policy seeks to mainstream awareness of gender issues in order to promote gender equality and women’s empowerment across all ADB operations&mdash;from country partnership strategies to the design and implementation of gender-inclusive projects and programs.
+The GAD policy is a stand-alone instrument for promoting gender equality as a necessary component for realizing sustained economic growth, faster poverty reduction, and inclusive development.
 Periodic reviews of the GAD policy in 2002 Interim Progress Report on the Policy on GAD and 2006 GAD Policy Implementation Review confirm the Policy’s continued relevance and sound framework for supporting women’s empowerment and gender equality outcomes.

-The 2001 [Social Protection Strategy](http://www.adb.org/Documents/Policies/Social_Protection/default.asp) (SPS) is one such 'social development frameworks'.
+The 2001 [Social Protection Strategy](http://www.adb.org/Documents/Policies/Social_Protection/default.asp) (SPS) is another such development policy framework.
 The SPS establishes the meaning of 'social protection' wtih ADB operations as a as a set of policies and programs designed to reduce poverty and vulnerability by promoting efficient labor markets, diminishing people's exposure to risks, and enhancing their capacity to protect themselves against hazards and interruption/loss of income.
 Priority interventions under this framework are those supporting social assistance and welfare services, including child protection and micro- and area-based schemes for poverty and vulnerability rediction; social insurance programs to cushion risks associated with unemployment, ill-health, disability, work-related injury and old age; and labor market policies and programs designed to generate employment, improve working conditions.